Reading Time: 4 minutes

-Enclosed auto shipping – This option is best if you want the peace of mind that your luxury, classic, or exotic car is at its safest.
+Enclosed auto shipping – Best if you want the peace of mind that your luxury, classic, or exotic car is safe.

-If your vehicle doesn’t run, you must use a car carrier with a winch, or a flatbed hauler for close-range shipping.
+If your vehicle doesn’t run use a car carrier with a winch, or a flatbed hauler for close-range shipping.
 If you need to ship your non-operational vehicle long distance, speak to Nationwide Auto Transportation about the best options for your needs.

 If you book an operable vehicle, but when the carrier arrives it is inoperable, you will incur additional costs.
 It is likely that another truck will have to be arranged to accommodate the inoperable vehicle, as not all carriers can handle inoperable vehicles.
 It’s therefore important, to be honest, and upfront.

 Ship a Car From and Auction | Get a Quote